TamimEhsan/Baby_DB/README.md

 The B-tree nodes are the pages.
 It can retrieve and save pages from and to disks by issuing commands to pager.

-The os iterface as the name suggests works on operating system.
+The os interface as the name suggests works on operating system.

 ## Step 2: Making a REPL

 Here we will create a simple c code to take an input from user, then compare it with some string to print or exit

+## Step 3: Adding simple SQL

+In this stage we will identify and validate different SQL and parse them

+## Step 4: Creating a very basic in memory table

+In this stage we will create a very simple DB with one table.
+It will only support select and insert and the data will be in memory.